Canaccord Genuity (:) Given Average Recommendation of “” by Brokerages

-Canaccord Genuity (:) has earned a consensus rating of “N/A” from the zero ratings firms that are currently covering the stock, MarketBeat.com reports.
+Canaccord Genuity (:) has received an average recommendation of “N/A” from the zero brokerages that are covering the company, MarketBeat reports.

 About Canaccord Genuity